Clay County Campgrounds Frequently Answered Questions

 Q. Do you have a swim beach and/or picnic areas?

 A. Clay County Parks Department operates and maintains two public swim beaches at Smithville Lake.
 The beaches are located within Camp Branch and Little Platte Parks.
-Both beaches are open to the public from 8:30 a.m. to sunset starting May 1 and remain open until September 15th.
+Both beaches are open to the public daily from May 1st through September 15th from 8:30 a.m. to sunset .
 Facilities include showers, changing rooms, rest rooms, and drinking fountain.
 There is no life guard on duty.
 Pets, glass containers, and alcoholic beverages are not permitted.

 Q. Are firearms allowed?